 MD SREC prices (current and projected)

 The price of a single SREC isn’t fixed in Maryland.
 It varies based on supply and demand within the market and can change from day-to-day.
-For reference, as of November 2020, Maryland SREC prices are between $70 and $80.
+For reference, as of July 2021, Maryland SREC prices have remained at $77.50 since April 2021.

 The future price of SRECs in Maryland depends on market conditions.
 Recently, the market has experienced an oversupply of SRECs, leading to much lower prices than witnessed in past years.
 However, some solar industry stakeholders expect the prices of SRECs to increase in MD in the future, mostly depending on potential updates to the state’s RPS.